api3dao/vitepress-docs/docs/guides/airnode/calling-an-airnode/index.md

 :::

-This is an example of a basic
+Given below is an example of a basic
 [Requester Contract](/reference/airnode/latest/concepts/requester.html) to
 request data from any Airnode.
-You can open the following contract in Remix and try deploying your own Requester Contract.
+To follow along, you can open the following contract in Remix and try deploying your own Requester Contract.

 [Open in Remix](https://remix.ethereum.org/#url=https://github.com/vanshwassan/RemixContracts/blob/master/contracts/Requester.sol&optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.9+commit.e5eed63a.js)